Chapter 1 : Steam Out

 ‘Let me guess,’ he said, forlorn and irritable at once.
 ‘You’re allergic to chocolate?’

-‘I’m not,’ Adeline said, tossing her astonishingly blonde hair and already turning to sweep off for a dramatic exit, ‘but perhaps you should ask Miranda if she is!’
+‘I’m not,’ Adeline said, tossing her astonishingly blonde hair and already turning for a dramatic exit, ‘but perhaps you should ask Miranda if she is!’

-The gathered congregation of Weasleys, Potters, and a Scorpius looked entirely confused as the girl left, and even Rose seemed more bewildered than satisfied that Scorpius had been berated for something.
+The gathered congregation of Weasleys, Potters, and a Scorpius looked confused as she left, and even Rose seemed more bewildered than satisfied that Scorpius had been berated.
 Scorpius scratched his head.
 ‘I have no idea what Miranda has to do with anything.’

-Al sighed, and flipped open the card Scorpius had written on the top of the box of chocolates.
+Albus sighed, and flipped open the card on the top of the box of chocolates.
 ‘From the looks of things,’ he said with a wince, ‘everything.
 Like always.’

-‘Well,’ he said, and yanked the ribbon off the box.
+‘Well,’ he said, and yanked off the ribbon.
 ‘I guess that’s only four out of five Hufflepuffs after all.
 Chocolate Heart, anyone?’
 He extended the box to the assembled.

-‘They don’t have anything in them, do they?’ asked Mister Weasley, apprehensive.
+‘They don’t have anything in them, do they?’ asked Ron, gaze guarded.

 ‘Do you think I’d offer you one if they did?’ pointed out Scorpius, and Rose gave her father a look of utter betrayal as he grinned and helped himself to a chocolate.

-But he wasn’t the last to take one, and within a few seconds Rose was tossing her head again and looking irritably up at the large clock hanging over Platform Nine and Three-Quarters.
-‘Al, we should probably be heading up to the Prefect’s Carriage,’ she said imperiously.
+But he wasn’t the last to take one, and within a few seconds Rose was looking irritably up at the large clock hanging over Platform Nine and Three-Quarters.
+‘Al, we should probably be heading up to the Prefect’s Carriage.’

 ‘What?
 Oh, yeah.’
-Al shoved a handful of chocolate in his mouth, and Scorpius threw Mrs Potter an amused look.
+Albus shoved a handful of chocolate in his mouth, and Scorpius threw Ginny an amused look.

 ‘This.
 This is why he’s built like an Abraxan.’